aaronmams/jekyll-now/_posts/2017-06-07-Affordable housing in Santa Cruz part 2: more thoughts on accessory dwelling units.md

 In this post I'm primarily interested in talking about how we should evaluate proposals to spend public money on subsidizing Accessory Dwelling Units.

+And for purposes of clarity for the uninitiated, Accessory Dwelling Units are basically small additions to existing houses (often times turning a garage or shed into a studio apartment) usually for the purposes of renting out.
+Also sometimes called 'Granny Flats' or 'Mother-in-Law' units as, in addition to renting and ADU out, a homeowner might develop one in order to care for an aging parent.

 # Intro

 In my experience two undesirable things happen when we pose policy questions in the flowery prose of consultants rather than the precise (often dry, boring) language of scientists.